 Is there someone's hair you can brush?
 Sometimes we think we have to do major things for major impact, but the simple act of brushing my mother's hair every few days fill her with so much joy!
 If there is someone you need to call, do it now.
 Someone to forgive, forgive them now.
 Life is way too unpredictable to be wasted.

 P.P.S.
-Enjoy this free graphic of 5 TINY TIPS YOU CAN DO RIGHT NOW TO IMPROVE YOUR RELATIONSHIPS
+Enjoy this free graphic of 5 EASY WAYS YOU CAN DO RIGHT NOW TO IMPROVE YOUR RELATIONSHIPS